vhte/jsget/README.md

 </script>
 ```

-Also, if you wanna a strict type validation (i.e I need foo to receive an integer type, any other type should be an error), `validType` could help.
-This function will validate the type you defined with the true type that jsget will retrieve.
+Also, if you want a strict type validation (i.e I need foo to receive an integer type, any other type should be an error), `validType` could help.
+This function will validate the type you defined with the true type jsget will retrieve.

 **file.js?foo=12**